foundata/guidelines/oci-container-image-guide.md

   --severity HIGH,CRITICAL
 ```

-Trivy can also scan a retained SBOM directly, which keeps the required scheduled
+Trivy can also scan a retained SBOM directly without pulling the image:
-rescans cheap because the released image does not have to be pulled again:

 ```sh
 trivy sbom \